tenx29/resync-parallel-worker/docs/api-reference/threadpool.md

 GetThreadStates(): (AggregatedThreadStates, {number})
 ```

-Returns a tuple containing an [`AggregatedThreadStates`](types.md#aggregatedthreadstates) table and the number of running tasks in each thread.
+Returns a tuple containing an [`AggregatedThreadStates`](types.md#aggregatedthreadstates) table and a table listing the number of active tasks in each thread, or -1 if a thread hasn't been initialized.
 The `AggregatedThreadStates` table contains the total number of threads in each state.

 ### Resize